 Early Intervention is for infants and toddlers who have a developmental delay or disability.
-Referrals can come from doctors, parents, day care centers, providers, and the Department of Human Services.
 Eligibility is determined by evaluating the child with parental consent to see if there is a delay or disability in: cognitive skills; communication skills; social/emotional skills; physical skills; and/or adaptive skills.
-Eligible children can receive services through their third birthday.
-Services are provided by a Speech Therapist, Occupational Therapist, and a Physical Therapist depending on the child’s needs.
-A Service Coordinator works with the parents to access other services as needed.
+Eligible children can receive services from a Speech Therapist, Occupational Therapist, or a Physical Therapist through their third birthday.
 Most children meet milestones and catch up before their third birthday.
 If a child continues to need support, a referral will be made to the school district for preschool services.
 Early Intervention services are available throughout our entire service area.

 Children’s Extensive Support (CES) provides Medicaid funded services and supports to families of children under the age of 18 with intellectual or developmental delays or disabilities who have the most intensive behavioral or medical needs and are at high risk for out-of-home placement.
 Services and supports provided through CES should increase the family’s ability to keep their child in the home and prevent out-of-home placement.
 CES is targeted to children whose extensive level of behavioral and/or medical needs cannot be funded or supported through Family Support funding.
 CES is available throughout our entire service area.